 The scope of the new facility is subject to detailed planning, however it will include ambulatory care and diagnostics services.
 The health service facility will be networked to and operationally integrated with Blacktown and Westmead hospitals.

 The Rouse Hill Health Service was included in NSW Infrastructure Pipeline, released in July 2018.
-It is expected that the facility will be traditionally procured.

-In February 2019 the NSW Government announced a site had been acquired for the new Rouse Hill Hospital.
-The Hospital will be built at 768 Windsor Road, close to the town centre and new Sydney Metro station.
+|Feb 2019||The NSW Government announced that a site had been acquired for the new Rouse Hill Hospital.
+The Hospital will be built at 768 Windsor Road, close to the Rouse Hill Town Centre and the new Rouse Hill Metro station.|

 |Mar 2021||The NSW Government confirmed the site for the new Rouse Hill Hospital.
 The hospital will be built on the north-eastern side of Windsor Road in Sydney’s north-western suburbs.|

 |Jun 2022||The NSW Government received a request to prepare the Secretary's Environmental Assessment Requirements (SEARs).|

 |Jul 2022||The NSW Department of Planning, Industry and Environment Secretary's Environmental Assessment Requirements were issued for the preparation of the Environmental Impact Assessment of the project.|